audiotool/manual/manuals/editor/working_with_audio.rst

 the sample changes in various parts of the sample.

 For example, let's consider the following change in playback speed.
-In this image, we created a new automation handle by double clicking anywhere in the sample, then draging the handle to the location shown in the image:
+In this image, we created a new automation handle by double clicking anywhere in the sample, then dragging the handle to the location shown in the image: